-Community integrated employment: In 2024, Franklin County DD's West Central School provided vocational opportunities for 36 transition age students with potential employers, including but not limited to, Mount Carmel, Columbus Public Library, and Mid-Ohio Food Collective.
+Community integrated employment: 1) In 2024, Franklin County DD's West Central School provided vocational opportunities for 36 transition age students with potential employers, including but not limited to, Mount Carmel, Columbus Public Library, and Mid-Ohio Food Collective.
 A summer experience in collaboration with Hattie Larlham served 40 students, 13 of whom were referred to Opportunities for Ohioans with Disabilities (OOD) for more intensive vocational support.
 This summer experience offered opportunities with 19 employers, including but not limited to, Hilliard Parks and Recreation, Linden Fresh Market, and Marc's.
-Franklin County DD also continues to partner with the Ohio State University Nisonger Center for the Pre-Vocational Integrated Campus Experience (PIECE) program, which provides an on-campus skill building experience and vocational experience for adults, with employers such as OSU dining, COSI, and Barks and Rec.
+2) Franklin County DD also continues to partner with the Ohio State University Nisonger Center for the Pre-Vocational Integrated Campus Experience (PIECE) program, which provides an on-campus skill building experience and vocational experience for adults, with employers such as OSU dining, COSI, and Barks and Rec.
+3) In 2024, Franklin County DD referred 164 adults to the Opportunities for Ohioans with Disabilities (OOD) vocational rehabilitation services through the Employment First partnership.

-Recruit sufficient providers: There are approximately 2,000 providers who have signed up to provide services in Franklin County.
+Recruit and support sufficient providers: 1) There are approximately 2,000 providers who have signed up to provide services in Franklin County.
 About half of them are actively providing services.
 The large number of providers creates difficulty in helping individuals and their families to select the ones that best match their needs.
 One solution to this is known as the Connector Program.
 Providers can express interest in being matched with people who are seeking a provider.
 During 2024, approximately 632 people requested a connection through this means, with over 500 participating providers.
+2) Creative Housing offers orientation for tenants and training for providers to offer tips for how to respect the tenant's home and troubleshoot common building issues.